Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 # Building a graph from your data

-The first step to getting your first temporal graph analysis up and running is to tell Raphtory how to read your data source and how to build it into a graph.
+The initial step to getting your first temporal graph analysis up and running is to tell Raphtory how to read your data source and how to build it into a graph.

 Two classes help with this:

-- `Spouts` help with reading the data file and output tuples.
+- `Spouts` connect to the outside world, reading the data files and outputting individual tuples.
 - `Graph builders`, as the name suggests, convert these tuples into updates, building the graph.

 Once these classes are defined, they can be passed to the `stream()` or `batchLoad()` methods on the `Raphtory` object, which will use both components to build the temporal graph.
-The difference here is that `stream()` will launch the full pipeline and assume new data can continuously arrive, whilst `batchLoad()` will push through to the end of then data as it currently is and then close down the Spout and Graph Builder.
+The difference here is that `stream()` will launch the full pipeline and assume new data can continuously arrive, whilst `batchLoad()` will compress the Spout and Graph Builder functions together, running as fast as possible, but only on a static dataset which does not change.
 For all examples discussed, both will work fine!

 If you have the LOTR example already set up from the installation guide previously ([raphtory-example-lotr](https://github.com/Raphtory/Raphtory/tree/master/examples/raphtory-example-lotr)) then please continue.
 If not, please return there and complete this step first.

-For this tutorial section we will continue to use the `raphtory-example-lotr` project and a dataset that tells us when two characters have some type of interaction in the Lord of the Rings trilogy books.
+For this tutorial section we will continue to use the `raphtory-example-lotr` project and a dataset that tells us when two characters have some type of interaction in the Lord of the Rings trilogy.
 The `csv` file (comma-separated values) in the examples folder can be found [here](https://github.com/Raphtory/Examples/blob/0.5.0/raphtory-example-lotr/resources/lotr.csv).
 Each line contains two characters that appear in the same sentence, along with which sentence they appeared in, indicated by a number (sentence count).
 In the example, the first line of the file is `Gandalf,Elrond,33` which tells us that Gandalf and Elrond appear together in sentence 33.

 ```
 Gandalf,Elrond,33